BigDataRepublic/dbt-playground/README.md

     docker-compose up -d

-visit http://localhost:8080/ to create a database called `playground` after logging in as 'example/progress'.
+visit http://localhost:8080/ and log in to `PostgreSQL` as user `playground` using password `playground` to access database `playground`.
 The username/password is also available in [the dbt profile configuration](profiles_dir/profiles.yml).

 Load some initial data